ozwoldFH/2019-Abgabe01-Oswald-Ott/README.md

 # 2019-Abgabe01-Oswald-Ott
-created by
-  George Oswald
+This project is created by George Oswald and Clemens Ott.

-  Clemens Ott
-overview
+# Overview
-  first task for the course 'configurationmanagement'
+First task for the course 'configurationmanagement'.